dmitrisg/randomProjects/CSC276_SQL_Guide.md

     i.
 Now you will see your connection under MySQL Connections.
 Double click it.

 **2. Set up your database.**
 I'm sure this can all be done through Java, telekinesis, x86 assembly, etc. but using MySQLWorkbench is much easier.
+Note: I present one of many ways to set up and test your database.
+My code should give you an idea of what the process is like, but you should be able to write something similar on your own.
+Referencing the files in Rdb-create.zip on Canvas should help.
+I do not authorize the direct copying of my code.

     a.
 After step 1i, you should see a workspace with panels including an Output bar on the bottom and a Navigator on the left side.
 In the center should be a space to enter text, labeled Query 1.
 If you do not see Query 1 or have turned it off by accident, click the symbol directly below File in the top left.
 This will open a new tab.
     b.
 Creating your database.
 Enter the code below.
 Note: do not run it yet.